felipeoriani/nodejs-typescript-express-rest-api/README.md

 docker-compose -f docker-compose-test.yml up -d
 ```

-It will up database, two instances of the container and a `nginx` as a load balancer which will distribute the requests across the containers emulating a situation where we have more than a single instance running for the application.
-The image for the app container is ready and published on docker hub.
-You can check it here: https://hub.docker.com/r/felipeoriani/tasks-api-nodejs-typescript
+It will up database, two instances of the container app and a `nginx` as a load balancer which will distribute the requests across the containers emulating a situation where we have more than a single instance running for the application.
+The image for the container app is ready and published on docker hub, you can check it here: https://hub.docker.com/r/felipeoriani/tasks-api-nodejs-typescript

+You also can see how the image was build at `Dockerfile`.

 But from this repository you will need to run: